Demitha-Manawadu/EN3160-PROJECT-CLIPArTT-Adaptation-of-CLIP-to-New-Domains-at-Test-Time-/README.md

-# CLIPArTT – Adaptation of CLIP to New Domains at Test Time (WACV 2025 Reimplementation + Novel Application Medical Domain Extension)
+# CLIPArTT – Adaptation of CLIP to New Domains at Test Time (WACV 2025 Reimplementation + Novel Application- Medical Domain Extension)

 This repository implements and extends the **CLIPArTT** method – *“Adaptation of CLIP to New Domains at Test Time”* (WACV 2025) – which enables **test-time domain adaptation (TTA)** for CLIP models under distribution shifts, such as noisy or corrupted images.